 Halogen – Halogen bulbs came after the traditional incandescent.
 Halogen bulbs utilise hydrogen gas which illuminates when exposed to electricity.
 Halogen bulbs are inefficient, don’t last very long (compared to the other bulbs) and are not environmentally friendly.
 Modern LED bulbs are a better alternative.

 Incandescent – Thomas Edison invented the original light bulb.
 Incandescent bulbs contain a wire filament inside an airtight glass bubble, and electricity lights the filament.
-The incandescent bulb is arguably one of the most important inventions in human history and revolutionised the way we live.
+The incandescent bulb is arguably one of the most important inventions in human history and revolutionised how we live.
 Incandescents were ‘the’ lightbulbs for over 100 years and are still available even though the EU is slowly phasing them out, as modern LED bulbs are cheaper to run and better for the environment.

 LED – Light Emitting Diode bulbs are the current bulb of choice as they are the best bulbs available.
-Compared to other bulbs, LED’s run cool and don’t need as much energy to produce the same amount of light.
-LED’s also last much longer than the other types of light bulb.
+Compared to other bulbs, LEDs run cool and don’t need as much energy to produce the same amount of light.
+LEDs also last much longer than other types of light bulb.
 While LEDs are more expensive to buy, they work out cheaper in the long run as they last so much longer.

 Smart – Smart LED bulbs can be controlled by an app on your smartphone, tablet or computer.
 You can turn them on and off, change the brightness, and colour and set them to come on or switch off at certain times.
 Some smart bulbs have other unique features, such as voice activation.
 As these bulbs utilise an app compatible with the internet, they can be controlled from anywhere.

-All homes benefit from outdoor lighting, making it possible to sit outside after dark and navigate safely without the risk of tripping and deter any unwanted visitors.
-Data shows externally lit homes are far less likely to be burgled or vandalised.
+All homes benefit from outdoor lighting, making it possible to sit outside after dark and navigate safely without the risk of tripping and deterring any unwanted visitors.
+Data shows that externally lit homes are far less likely to be burgled or vandalised.

 We install all types of external Lighting fitted with the latest LED bulbs, which offer long life and exceptional energy efficiency.
 Outdoor Lighting can be activated manually or with timers or motion sensors.